ernestl123/Karios-Admin-Helper/README.md

 1. **Automatic School Year Transition**
     - Rename old channels, move them to an archived category, and sync permissions.
-    - Rename old roles and change their color to gray.
+    - Rename old leadership roles and update their color to gray.
     - Create new copies of old roles for the upcoming school year.

 2. **Leader Assignment Automation**
-    - Automatically assign leaders to leadership roles using a CSV file.
+    - Automatically assign leaders to leadership roles using CSV file.